-The disputed domain name <heetssatis.com> was registered on May 27, 2022.
-According to the Complainant, as at the date of the Complaint the disputed domain name directed Internet users to a webpage featuring an online shop which offers for sale the Complainant's IQOS products, as well as third-party products, all under the Mark (the "Website").
-The Website is provided in Turkish and lists prices in lira, the currency of Turkey.
+The disputed domain name <heetsmarket.com> was registered on June 17, 2022.
+According, to the Complainant, as at the date of the Complaint the disputed domain name directed Internet users to a webpage featuring an online shop which offer the Complainant's IQOS products under the Mark (the "Website").
+The Website is provided in Persian and lists prices in toman, the currency of Islamic Republic of Iran.